Fishing at Blue Lake

 See tabs below for all essential information and points of interest about fishing at Blue Lake (Northfleet, Kent).

-All available swims are open.
-However some of the swims are wet, but not flooded as the water level has dropped.
+Some of the other swims are wet, but not flooded as the water level has dropped.
 PLEASE EXERCISE EXTREME CAUTION WHILST FISHING.

 Please observe the current social distancing rules: